The Forecast Report

 4. Continue to blot and rub until you wash off and eliminate the tar from the shoe.

-5. Finally use a clean cloth or a paper to wipe of any residue that might be remaining on the surface.
+5. Finally, use a clean cloth or paper to wipe off any residue that remains on the surface.

 Method 5: Petroleum jelly

-1. Rub the tar stain with a bar of soap, then spread a layer of petroleum jelly or baby oil evenly on the affected area.
+1. Rub the tar stain with a bar of soap, then evenly spread petroleum jelly or baby oil on the affected area.

-2. Allow the mineral oil to stay on the tar for a few minutes to help dissolve the tar.
+2. Allow the petroleum jelly to stay on the tar for a few minutes to help dissolve the tar.

-3. It is recommended you use a very clean micro fiber cloth or a paper that would enable you rub the tar in circular motion lightly.
+3. You should use a very clean microfiber cloth or paper that allows you to rub the tar lightly in a circular motion.

-4. As you proceed to rub, the tar should begin to peel from the shoe surface.
+4. As you rub, the tar should begin peeling from the shoe surface.

-5. Scrape or wipe off any remaining tar with a fresh piece of cloth or a spatula.
+5. Scrape or wipe any remaining tar with a fresh cloth or a spatula.

 Method 6: Peanut butter

-1. Spread a thin layer of peanut butter (not the chunky kind) on the tar stained area.
+1. Spread a thin layer of peanut butter (not chunky) on the tar-stained area.

 2. Give the butter adequate time to melt at the tar stain to enhance the penetration of the tar.

-3. To remove the tar, one should instead use a clean piece of cloth and gently apply pressure while rubbing in circular manner.
+3. To remove the tar, use a clean cloth and gently apply pressure while rubbing circularly.

 4. When you are massaging, the oils within the peanut butter will cause the tar to loosen.